capaj/Moonridge/README.md

 All server-client communication is done with [socket.io-rpc](https://github.com/capaj/socket.io-rpc) -another project of mine, so errors are propagated for all server-side calls which return an error(or reject their promise).

+##TODO
+Needs implementing testing scenarios and mr-controllers need to work well in unit test and be easily mockable.

 ##Supported browsers
 ###Desktop
     Internet Explorer 8+ - though it needs es5shim